-The combined AB/Master's Program is designed to enable students in the College of Arts & Sciences to pursue a coordinated five-year study leading to an AB degree in the College of Arts & Sciences and a master's degree in the School of Engineering & Applied Science.
+The combined AB/Master's Program is designed to enable students in the College of Arts & Sciences to pursue a coordinated five-year program of study leading to an AB degree in the College of Arts & Sciences and a master's degree in the McKelvey School of Engineering.

 Students planning to pursue pre-professional studies should refer to the general recommendations given below.
 For more specific recommendations, visit the appropriate webpages.

 Please refer to the College of Architecture section in this Bulletin.

 Students in the College of Arts & Sciences are welcome to consult with the associate dean for the undergraduate program in the Olin Business School concerning any aspect of preparation for careers in business.
 For more information, visit the Olin Business School website.